hitchdev/hitchstory/README.rst

 HitchStory is a python library for running executable specifications.

-Storyfile is a YAML based DSL for writing BDD-style executable user stories.
+Storyfile is a YAML based DSL for writing `BDD <https://en.wikipedia.org/wiki/Behavior-driven_development>`_-style executable user stories for any kind of software.

-It can be used for writing executable specifications and tests at any level of the testing pyramid.
+The stories are designed to be:

+* Readable
+* Declarative
+* DRY as sand
+* Strongly typed and syntactically sound `StrictYAML <https://github.com/crdoconnor/strictyaml>`_
+* Parameterized and useable with `hypothesis <http://www.hypothesis.works>`_ to do property based testing.
+* Self rewriting (without magic)
+* Dogfooded for *years* on high and low level software.
+* Used to generate pretty documentation for users, stakeholders, translators, managers, etc.
+* 100% buzzword compliant.

+Hate writing tests?
+Hate writing documentation?
+Made to feel guilty about it?

+Like writing specifications?

+Yeah, me too.

 It is currently in ALPHA.
 APIs may change without warning until version >= 1.0.

 Example
 -------

-login.story:
+email.story:

 .. code-block:: yaml

-  # All about the character
-  Log in as John:
+  Log in:
     given:
       website: /login
     steps:
       - Fill form:
-        username: john
+          username: (( name ))
+          password: (( password ))
+      - Click: login
+    with:
+      name: AzureDiamond
       password: hunter2

+  Send email:
+    based on: log in
+    steps:
+      - Click: new email
+      - Fill form:
+          contents: |
+            Hey guys,

+            I think I got hacked!
-    - Click: login
+      - Click: send email
+      - Email was sent

 Corresponding python story engine and runner code: